Commercial ESD Flooring

 Select a topic to see details, performance factors, and considerations.

-When Esd Anti-Static Epoxy Flooring Is the Right SpecificationApplication criteria▼
+When ESD Anti-Static Epoxy Flooring Is the Right SpecificationApplication criteria▼

 Best for: ESD flooring is appropriate in facilities where electrostatic discharge poses a real operational or safety risk — data centers, server rooms, electronics assembly areas, and similar static-sensitive environments.
 It is not a universal requirement for every commercial floor.
 CCR evaluates each facility’s sensitivity requirements during the preconstruction site assessment before specifying an ESD-rated system.